 The investment policy of the District contains no limitations on the amount that can be invested in any one issuer beyond that stipulated by the California Government Code.
-There are no investments in any one issuer that represent 5% or more of total District's investments that are required to be reported.
+There are no investments in any one issuer that represent 5% or more of total District's investments.